LemesoftNostalgic/sprint-o-matic/README.md

 **--pacemaker** A pacemaker runner to compete against (1-3, 0 for none)

-And in case you want to maintain your private routes or map listings:
+And in case you want to design a specific route:

-**--routeFileName** ordered list of tuples (track control points) in json
+**--routeFileName** ordered list of tuples (control point coordinates) in json

+And finally, if you want to host your private map listing.

 **--ownMasterListing** Override the default web listing with other URL

 **--externalExampleTeam** The team selection from the listing

 **--externalExample** The map selection from the listing

-It is also possible to write the route analyses to a file:

-**--analysis** Whether to write the route analyses into a file

 There are also some other options that are mainly for application testing.
 They are documented only in the code.